Date of Birth

 After those two re-posts, there was no turning back.
 I was suddenly bombarded with messages of "what's going on?"

 and "is this true??".
 I briefly entertained the thought of just answering each comment individually, but instead made the split second decision to try and get out ahead of it as best I could.
 So I wrote to pretty much everyone I know on Facebook, who were on my lists, about the company.
 All at once.
 Spreadsheets be damned (a phrase I never thought I would say, because I love a good spreadsheet).

 I still don't know whether that was the right thing to do or not, but the response has been overwhelmingly positive, and we have already raised over 1,500chf, which is 10% of our final goal for the fall 2018 production.

 All in all, it was a stressful day and when I got home from work, I went straight to bed, just to get away from all the emails.
 But looking back, I think we can all say it was probably for the best.

-Stephen calls September 7, 2017 the Company's official "birthday", and I guess that's true.
+September 7, 2017 is the Company's official "birthday", I guess.
 What an unexpected birth it was.

 If you're able to donate at all, to help us reach our goal, please visit the GoFundMe campaign, and also please pass the link on to others.

 Next time, I'll be writing with an update regarding casting, director and venue.
 Things are slowly coming together!
 It's really just a matter of capital now.